sucary/artist-location-map/README.md

 Human: Built to visualize the geographic distribution of my favorite artists—where they're from and where they're currently based.

-This project is inspired by [Anitabi](https://www.anitabi.cn/map), an interactive map website visualizing real-world location of Anime scenes.
+This project is inspired by [Anitabi](https://www.anitabi.cn/map), an interactive map website visualizing real-world location of Anime scenes for pilgrimage.

 ## Project Overview